goradd/got/README.md

     {{g or {{go     Change to straight go code.

 Go code is copied verbatim to the final template.
-Use it to set up loops, call special processing function, etc.
+Use it to set up loops, call special processing functions, etc.
 End go mode using the `}}` closing tag.
-You can also include any other GoT tag inside of Go mode, meaning you can next Go mode and all the other template tags.
+You can also include any other GoT tag inside of Go mode, meaning you can nest Go mode and all the other template tags.

 #### Example
 ```